rokesn/kol14/design_guidelines.md

 - No large hero images - rely on gradients and CSS effects
 - Icon assets from crypto-focused icon libraries

-This design creates a futuristic, crypto-native experience while maintaining the utility-focused approach essential for blockchain tooling.
+This design creates a futuristic, crypto-native experience while maintaining the utility-focused approach essential for blockchain tooling.<!-- Updated 2025-09-25 11:29:45 -->